-At FELIDA Big Cat Sanctuary, we work with a permanent, specialised team consisting of Simone Schuls (manager), Juno van Zon, Erin Liewes and Afien Groenhof-Westra.
+At FELIDA Big Cat Sanctuary, we work with a permanent, specialised team consisting of Simone Schuls (manager), Juno van Zon, Erin Timmer and Afien Groenhof-Westra.
 In addition, we receive help from a fixed group of committed volunteers and we offer space to trainees (maximum 1 trainee per period).

 Work as a volunteer or intern

 FELIDA works with a fixed group of committed volunteers.
 Sometimes we are looking for a new volunteer to join this group on a regular basis.
 In addition, FELIDA offers students (for example from the education Animal Care, Wildlife Management or Paraveterinary) the opportunity to gain experience during a traineeship with different aspects of the care of big cats in a professional environment and within a nice team of colleagues.

 Because FELIDA is difficult to reach by public transport, it is important that volunteers and trainees can come to the sanctuary independently.
 Employees, volunteers and trainees must be at least 18 years old.

 The duties of a volunteer or trainee include:

 - Cleaning: this includes removing manure and food residues from the enclosures, keeping the working environment clean and identifying repair work on the enclosures.

 - Feeding the lions and tigers: this also includes preparing meals.